chodorowicz/walulik.aero/src/pages/books/harmonising-regulatory.md

   Jan Walulik (ed.).
 Contributors: Shadi A. Alshdaifat, Elena Carpanelli, Paul S. Dempsey, Piotr P. Dziubak, Elmar M. Giemulla, Peter P.C.
 Haanappel, Agnieszka Kunert-Diallo, Bashar H. Malkawi, Pablo Mendes de Leon, Małgorzata Polkowska, Andrea Trimarchi, Frans G. von der Dunk, Jan Walulik, Paweł Zagrajek, Marek Żylicz.
 publisher: Routledge
 extraBadge: /assets/airline-regulatory.png
+extraContentRight: |-
+  In 2017, I invited a group of renowned aviation and aerospace experts to the Airline Regulatory and Antitrust Conference at the Centre for Antitrust and Regulatory Studies, Faculty of Management, University of Warsaw, Poland.
+Our approach was to discuss and reconcile distinct perspectives on air law issues and provide possibly unbiased solutions, which could serve as base for future harmonisation of international arrangements.
+Harmonising Regulatory and Antitrust Regimes for International Air Transport presents the results of this vivid debate.
+extraContentLeft: |-
+extraBg: /assets/harmonising-extra-bg.jpg
 ---

 ## Harmonising Regulatory and Antitrust Regimes for International Air Transport